yanivyacoby/yanivyacoby.github.io/_pages/about.md

 full_bleed: true
 greeting: Hey, I'm Yaniv.
 tagline: I'm an interdisciplinary researcher and educator, working in ML/AI for mental health.

-profile:
-  align: left
-  image: prof_pic.png

-news: false # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: false # includes social icons at the bottom of the page
 ---

 I'm an **interdisciplinary researcher and educator** developing machine learning and AI methods for **suicide research and prevention**.
 My work sits at the intersection of **ML methodology, human-computer interaction, and clinical psychology**.